onqtam/headjack/docs/why/cryptohistory.md

 > "I have been to the darkest corners of government, and what they fear is light." - [Edward Snowden](https://www.azquotes.com/quote/577721)

+> "You have to know the past to understand the present." - [Carl Sagan](https://www.goodreads.com/quotes/194992-you-have-to-know-the-past-to-understand-the-present)

 > "Those who cannot remember the past are condemned to repeat it." - [George Santayana](https://en.wikiquote.org/wiki/George_Santayana#:~:text=infancy%20is%20perpetual.-,Those%20who%20cannot%20remember%20the%20past%20are%20condemned%20to%20repeat%20it.,-This%20famous%20statement)